- About ISC

 CATEGORY II (Catch-effort):

-*5x5 degree data if 1x1 notpracticable
+*5x5 degree data if 1x1 degree data are not practicable

 CATEGORY III (Biological data):

-Size composition (length or weight frequencies) and sex data (for swordfish, striped and blue marlins) should be reported by gear type and with the same area resolution as required for Category II data.
-However, coarser area resolution may be substituted if this requirement can not be applied.
-Reporting of length-frequencies should be with intervals of 1 or 2 cm.
-After standard measurements are established (see Section 2, above), both standard measurement and the actual sampling measurement unit should be reported.
+Size composition (length or weight frequencies) and sex data (for swordfish, striped and blue marlins) should be reported for the same strata as required for Category II data.
+However, coarser spatial and temporal resolution may be substituted if the finer resolution cannot be applied.
+Reporting of length-frequencies should be with intervals (bins) of 1 or 2 cm.
+Standard measurements are round weight for individual fish weighed fork length for tuna and shark and eye-fork length for billfish.
+If standard measurements are not used, actual sampling measurement units should be reported.

-Data provided for use and held by the ISC in whatever form remains the property of the individual contributors 1.
-Release of these data to the general public may be governed by policies of the contributor.
+Data provided for use and held by the ISC in whatever form remains the property of the individual .
+Release of these data to the general public is governed by the policies of the contributor.

 Data Reporting Schedule